A-Legg/unfinished-asteroids/Chapter-3,-Movement-error.md

 Great - now that the project looks like it should we can get to this frustrating bug.

-You can turn left and right - using arrows - however pressing left will cause the ship to rotate forever.
+You can turn left and right - using arrows - however pressing right will cause the ship to rotate forever.
 Here are Mike's thoughts on this:

 :email: